 MFIN provides a range of networking opportunities, information, and training to staff supporting clients on low incomes.
-In recent years a large focus of our work has been around the welfare reform changes.
+In addition to holding our own network meetings we also support meetings of the Midlothian Digital Steering Group and the Midlothian Food and Health Alliance.

-If you would like to find out more about MFIN, see our new website at www.mfin.org.uk which includes an on-line directory of local financial inclusion and money advice services, or MFIN staff can be contacted via the Midlothian Voluntary Action Office \$\circ\$ 0131 663 9471
+If you would like to find out more about MFIN, see MFIN website at www.mfin.org.uk which includes an on-line directory of local financial inclusion and money advice services, or MFIN staff can be contacted via the Midlothian Voluntary Action Office 0131 663 9471